 - Committee letters are accepted in lieu of all letters.

 All recommendations must be submitted directly to AADSAS.
 When you fill out your AADSAS application, you will provide the names of your recommenders and their contact information, and AADSAS will contact them via email with instructions on how to submit a recommendation.
 The email will include a link to an online portal where they will upload their recommendations.

 We encourage you to let your recommenders know that they will receive an email from AADSAS with your request for a letter of academic recommendation.
-The School of Dentistry’s Office of Admissions and Student Affairs ensures that recommendations are valid by calling recommenders at random.
+The School of Dentistry’s Office of Academic Programs ensures that recommendations are valid by calling recommenders at random.

 You must request official transcripts from each college or university you have attended.
 When you fill out the AADSAS application, you will receive instructions for submitting your transcripts.

-You must spend a minimum of 100 hours shadowing oral health professionals in dental offices.
-It is recommended that you do your shadowing in at least three general dentistry practice settings.
-Shadowing in specialty practices, public health clinics, and other environments also counts toward the 100-hour minimum.
+We recommend you spend a minimum of 100 hours shadowing oral health professionals in dental offices.
+It is further recommended that you do your shadowing in at least three general dentistry practice settings.
+Shadowing in specialty practices, public health clinics, and other environments also counts toward the 100-hour recommendation.

 When you fill out the AADSAS application, you will receive instructions for submitting documentation of your hours.

 All applicants to the Doctor of Dental Surgery program at Indiana University School of Dentistry are required to complete an online assessment (CASPer), to assist with our selection process.
 Successful completion of CASPer is mandatory in order to maintain admission eligibility.

 CASPer is an online test allowing assessment of non-cognitive skills and interpersonal characteristics we believe are important for successful students and graduates of our program.
 CASPer will complement the other tools that we use for applicant screening.
 The CASPer implementation will allow us to enhance fairness and objectivity in our holistic review selection process.